Constipation

 Diagnosis

-The doctor will ask about your symptoms and health history.
-You will also be asked about your bowel movements.
+The doctor will ask about symptoms, health history, and bowel habits.
 A physical exam will be done.
-The doctor may insert a gloved finger into the rectum to examine it.
+The doctor may insert a gloved finger into the rectum to check it.
 This is called a digital rectal exam.

 Blood tests may be done.